ashutoshSce/minify-html-webpack-plugin/README.md

 - `dir`: Optional.
 Base dir to find the files, if not provided, use the root of webpack context.
 - `src`: Required. source directory path.
 - `dest`: Optional. destination directory path.
 Paste minified HTML contents from `src` directory files into `dest` directory, if not provided, paste into `src` directory.
+- `ignoreFileNameRegex`: Optional.
+Regex Expression to ingnore files in the src directory if it matches with the file name, if not provided, will minimize all files in src directory.`
-- `ignoreFileRegex`: Optional.
-Regex to ingnore files in the src directory, if not provided, will minimize all files in src directory.`
+- `ignoreFileContentsRegex`: Optional.
+Regex Expression to ingnore files in the src directory if it matches with the file contents, if not provided, will minimize all files in src directory.`
 - `rules`: Required.
 See the [html-minifer docs](https://github.com/kangax/html-minifier) for all available options.

 # License